phuclevinh2000/CodeForce/README.md

 # CodeForce
-This is solution for CodeForce problem coded in C and C++ language to improve my algorithm skill
+This is solutions for CodeForce's problems coded in C and C++ language to improve my algorithm skill